nickayson/nickayson/README.md

 - Currently in my 3rd year of Computer Science at Cal State Fullerton and have a total 3.54 GPA and a academic GPA of 3.56
 - Estimated to Graduate in May 2023

-- Starting more personal projects in Winter 2022!
+- Starting more personal projects in the near future!

 -![grab-landing-page](https://github.com/nickayson/nickayson/blob/main/download.jpg)